Monash-FIT3170/Onboarder/README.md

 - If you encounter issues with the latest NodeJS version, try using v20.6.1.
 - For any SMTP provider other than Gmail, update the SMTP settings in `env.json` accordingly.

+## Prod Deployment Instructions

+TODO

 ## Common Issues

-#### CORS Error
+### CORS Error

 - This may sometimes occur when trying to make API requests to backend
 - To resolve this, ensure you have followed the correct steps above regarding configuration files.
 - If this does not work, make sure to have an HTTP Options method alongside every POST request method in the code.

-#### Front End Crash (Blank Screen)
+### Front End Crash (Blank Screen)

 - Follow above steps, ensuring both .env files and the env.json file are correct and in the right place

-#### SAM cannot find Docker
+### SAM cannot find Docker

 - Ensure that default Docker Socket is enabled.
 - Sometimes you may need to disable this in Docker Advanced Settings, restart and the enable it again.

 ### NPM Dependency error (node modules not found)

-You might get this error:
+- You might get this error:
-The file does not exist at "Your_Directory/Onboarder/frontend/node_modules/.vite/deps/some_dependency" which is in the optimize deps directory.
+  `The file does not exist at "Your_Directory/Onboarder/frontend/node_modules/.vite/deps/some_dependency" which is in the optimize deps directory.
 The dependency might be incompatible with the dep optimizer.
-Try adding it to `optimizeDeps.exclude`.
+Try adding it to 'optimizeDeps.exclude'.`

 Fix:
 Delete node_module/.vite and then rerun `npm install` and `npm run dev`